RikkaApps/Shizuku-API/README.md

 # Shizuku-API

 Shizuku API is the API provided by [Shizuku](https://github.com/RikkaApps/Shizuku) and [Sui](https://github.com/RikkaApps/Sui).
-With Shizuku API, you app will be able to use Android APIs (almost) directly with Java or Kotlin, and as the identity of root or shell (adb).
+With Shizuku API, your app will be able to use Android APIs (almost) directly with Java or Kotlin, and as the identity of root or shell (adb).

-Shizuku and Sui shares the API design.
+Shizuku and Sui share the API design.
 As the application developer, you only need to write the code once to support both Shizuku and Sui.

 ## Requirements

 To use Shizuku APIs, you need to guide the user to install Shizuku or Sui first.
-Both of them requires Android 6.0+.
+Both of them require Android 6.0+.

 ### Shizuku

-Shizuku is an standard Android application.
-You can guide user to downlaod Shizuku from https://shizuku.rikka.app/download/.
+Shizuku is a standard Android application.
+You can guide the user to download Shizuku from https://shizuku.rikka.app/download/.
 Shizuku works for both rooted and unrooted devices.

 On unrooted devices, Shizuku needs to manually restart with adb every time on boot.
 Before Android 11, a computer is required to run adb.
 Android 11 and above have built-in wireless debugging support, user can start Shizuku directly on the device.

 ### Sui

-Sui is a Magisk module.
-No additional setup steps are required except for installation.
+Sui is a [Magisk](https://github.com/topjohnwu/Magisk) module.
+Magisk requires an unlocked bootloader.

+No additional setup steps are required except for the installation.
 You can guide rooted users (searching `su` in `PATH` is enough) to download Sui from Magisk or https://github.com/RikkaApps/Sui.

-## Guide
+## Demo

 A demo project is provided.
 See [demo](https://github.com/RikkaApps/Shizuku-API/tree/master/demo) for more.

+## Guide

+I'll say the difficult words first, using Shizuku APIs is similar to framework or system app development, some experience in developing common applications may not be applicable.
+You have to get used to dig into Android source code to find out how things works, [cs.android.com](https://cs.android.com) and AndroidXref sites will be your best friend.

 ### Add dependency